 This forms the first part of your social media strategy.
-If you don’t already know your business goals, then it’s a good idea to spend some time determining what these are and how they will fit into your social media strategy.
+If you don’t already know your business goals, then it’s a good idea to make time determining what these are and how they fit into your social media strategy.
 Your business objectives will help to define what and where you post.

 2. Social Media Goals

-A goal is something that’s measurable.
+A goal must be measurable.
 Make sure you set goals that tie in to your business objectives.
 For example, if increasing brand awareness is an objective, then increasing reach and engagement should be a goal.

 3. Audience, Channel Choice and Tactics